 Sidmouth College is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
-As a consequence, the child may resent what they perceive as interference by staff.
+Consequently, the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.